mruizglz/rpi-buildroot-lab/docs/rpi-tutorial.rst

 In our specific case, the folder content is shown in :numref:`outbuidlroot`

 .. figure:: rpi/media/buildimages.png
-   :alt: Output generated for the RaspberryPi Embedded Linux
    :width: 5.98081in
    :height: 4.0in
    :name: outbuidlroot